-Whether the geothermal energy systems will be, in the foreseeable future, economically competitive with existing technologies, depends mainly on two circumstances:
+Whether the geothermal energy systems will be in the foreseeable future economically competitive in comparison to the existing technologies, depends mainly on two circumstances:

-- a) the development of fuel prices and - b) the employment of the economically relevant drilling technology.
+- a) the development of fuel prices, - b) the employment of the economically relevant drilling technology.
 The best actual choice seems to be the Litho-jet technology.

-The determining factor could also be a better price situation in the production of geoenergy per consequences of the global costs decreasing due to a faster building of geothermal devices in Europe.
+The determining factor could be also the better price situation in the production of the geoenergy per consequences of the global costs decreasing by reason of faster building of geothermal devices in Europe.